learn-co-students/nyc04-seng-ft-041920/04-many-to-many/README.md

         end
     end
     ```
-5. For all those interviews of an interviewer, get the applicants
+__5. For all those interviews of an interviewer, get the applicants__

 - Interviewer#applicants
     ```Ruby
     # inside Interviewer class